MarsBase7/CarND-LaneLines-P1/README.md

 BTW, the modifying above can work on all test images and videos beside the challenge one.
 So, the final modifying on draw_lines() was updating the slope filter, which discard the lines with slope between `±0.5`(those are irrelevant lines, such as shadows on hood).
-Finally, **the code can work on the _challenge.mp4_ not bad.**
+Finally, **the code can work on the _challenge.mp4_ not too bad.**

----

 ## **Shortcomings**

 - Sensitive to interference factors, such as shadows, reflections, and so on.
 - The ROI is fixed, which can not adapt the change of the driving vision automatically.
 - Big calculation amount, which might impact real-time detection.

----

 ## **Possible improvements**

 - Use deep learning algorithm to detect lane lines.